Children's Community Nursing Service, Richmond

 - or a vein just above your heart (so it is called a PICC, or 'peripherally inserted central catheter').

-There are also other types of IV catheters that are inserted through your chest, such as a Hickman line or implanted port.
+There are also other types of IV lines that are inserted through your chest, such as a Hickman line or implanted port.

 Risks of IV treatment